 The New College Board of Directors has overall responsibility for the governance of the College.
 The Master reports to the Board, and the NCSA President is an invited participant at meetings with the opportunity to report to the Board on NCSA matters and life in the College.
-The Chair of the New College Board is Mrs Janet Simpson and the Deputy Chair is Rev Andrew Bruce.
+The Chair of the New College Board is Mrs Janet Simpson.
+A list of Board Members and policies can be found on the New College website under the 'About New College' menu..